spack/spack/lib/spack/docs/containers.rst

 This second mode of selection for base images is more flexible than just choosing an operating system and a Spack version, but is also more demanding.
-Users may need to generate by themselves their base images and its also their responsibility to ensure that:
+Users may need to generate by themselves their base images and it's also their responsibility to ensure that:

 1. Spack is available in the ``build`` stage and set up correctly to install the required software